vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/local/share/doc/puppy/woof-CE.md

     * rootfs-skeleton/root/.profile starts the graphical desktop
   * woof-code/rootfs-petbuilds contains recipes for building Puppy-specific packages or packages with Puppy-specific customization, from source
     * woof-code/rootfs-petbuilds/init provides a simple init implementation that runs /etc/rc.d/rc.sysinit and a login shell
-    * woof-code/rootfs-petbuilds/spot-pkexec implements a sandbox for unprivileged applications
+    * woof-code/rootfs-petbuilds/spot-pkexec implements a privilege escalation mechanism
     * woof-code/rootfs-petbuilds/ram-saver changes the memory allocator settings to reduce RAM consumption
     * woof-code/rootfs-petbuilds/sfslock locks a file into the page cache to speed up reading from it
   * woof-code/rootfs-packages contains Puppy-specific tools